iPadOS 14 has added more features to Apple Notes. Can this app ever replace third-party note-taking apps?

 - Numbered lists

-The interactive checklist feature in Notability is one of the best on the market.
-It checks off, dims and strikes out completed tasks.
-It makes it easier to differentiate them from tasks you’ve not done yet.
-Apple Notes can move your completed tasks to the bottom of your list as you complete them.
-This helps organise your tasks, but a strikeout is better.
-It gives you a sense of accomplishment.
+Notability creates one of the best interactive checklists for a note-taking app.
+It checks off, dims and strikes out completed tasks; making it easier to differentiate them from incomplete ones.
+Apple Notes moves completed tasks to the bottom of the list to organise your list.
+Strikeout is still a better way to mark completed tasks.

 Notability has three types of bullet points, Apple Notes has four.
-Different bullet points are essential for creating hierarchies in your notes.
-The numbered lists in Apple Notes only have one numbering type, those in Notability have three.
+The dashed bullets are ideal for taking notes and these don’t change when you indent your text.
+That said, both apps can create up to three distinct bullet point levels in your lists.
+Numbered lists in Apple Notes only have one numbering type, those in Notability have three.

-Both apps have an indentation tool, but no text alignment options.
 You can customise the tools on your keyboard toolbar in Notability.
-Apple Notes supports Scribble for text input in iPadOS14, Notability does not.
+Both apps now support Scribble for text input.

 Interactive lists | ★★★★★ | ★★★★ |